Alex Monk UKCP Psychotherapist HCPC Art therapist

 'Perhaps the most curative aspect and the very foundation of psychotherapy is when you actually experience a felt sense that you have been heard and seen as you wish to be, not as someone else wants you to.'

-I am a UKCP registered psychotherapist and an HCPC registered art therapist based in London with a private practice in Islington, Hackney and London Bridge.
+I am a UKCP registered psychotherapist and an HCPC registered art therapist based in London with a private practice in Islington and Hackney.
 I also work as a Clinical Supervisor at Asthma UK.

 My approach is integrative and I am informed by both psychodynamic and humanistic principles.
 This means that I work with the unconscious/ conscious, past and present moment and perceive these to be interdependent.
 Making connections between these elements of experience is an important part of therapeutic work.
 However I also believe that each person is unique and that theories should be held lightly.

 I have been very fortunate to witness on many occasions the innate creativity and imaginative capacity of people when I work with them.
 Sometimes in a session the imagination will unexpectedly make itself known, forming a bridge between unconscious and conscious, past and present.
 While not providing an instant ‘solution’ it can add colour and some space to think about problems in new ways which can be a relief in itself.

 It helps with your relationship to yourself and other people

 Therapy can help you to gently get a new perspective on some of the patterns you have established and play an important part in how you relate to the world.
 Although these patterns may have served you well in the past, perhaps you feel they are not helpful to you any longer and are making you feel anxious, depressed or simply overwhelmed.